hcnode/koa-cola/README.md

 ### Features
-* built in SSR/SPA integrated solution
+* Built in SSR and SPA integrated solution
-* "isomorphic" component/router/redux/ajax/validation in both client and server side
+* "Isomorphic" component/router/redux/ajax/validation in both client and server side
-* typescript/es7 decorator coding style
+* Typescript and ES7 decorator coding style

 ## Usage

-koa-cola requires latest version of koa.

 > Koa requires node v7.6.0 or higher for ES2015 and async function support.

 koa-cola requires node v7.6.0 or higher as well.
-Node.js 8.0 comes with significantly improved performance of ES2017 async functions, so node.js 8.0 or higher is recommended.
+Node.js 8.0 comes with significantly improved performance of async/await, so node.js 8.0 or higher is recommended.

-* `npm i koa-cola -g` install global koa-cola
+* `npm i koa-cola -g` install global koa-cola cli.
-* `koa-cola new koa-cola-app` create new koa-cola project in current folder
+* `koa-cola new koa-cola-app` create new koa-cola project in current folder.
 * `cd koa-cola-app`
 * `npm run dev` start dev mode to build bundle and launch server.

-`Cola` decorator demonstrate the usage of "Universal" and how it work:
+Here is `Cola` decorator example to demonstrate what does it look like writing "Isomorphic" codes in Koa-cola:

 ```tsx
 import * as React from "react";